takugian/quick-tutorials-with-aws/README.md

 ### [CloudWatch]

 - [cloudwatchalarmsapigateway] - CloudWatch Alarms for an API Gateway
+- [cloudwatchalarmsapplicationloadbalancer] - CloudWatch Alarms for an Application Load Balancer
 - [cloudwatchalarmsaurora] - CloudWatch Alarms for an Aurora database
 - [cloudwatchalarmscloudfront] - CloudWatch Alarms for a CloudFront
 - [cloudwatchalarmscustommetric] - CloudWatch Alarms for a Custom Metric